Skip over main navigation

 Patient data registries hold large collections of patient data in a central hub and are often disease specific.

-Several of our member charities fund patient data registries and this report highlights the innovative ways they’re using them to benefit patients.
+Several of our member charities fund patient data registries.
+Our Mapping the world of charity-supported patient registries blog, 'How charities support recruitment to clinical research' briefing, and Saving lives with patients data registries report all highlight the innovative ways charities are using registries to benefit patients.

-You can read more about the potential and challenges of registries in our blogs.
+Visit our blog to read more about the potential and challenges of registries.

 Published: 28th November, 2017